Configuration File¶

 warp: log

-In the example above, we have declared a jump
+In the example above, we have declared a jump variable C for the

-estimator.
-This variable is essentially an enum
+logistic estimator.
+This variable is essentially an enum with

-values that are evenly spaced apart in log-space within
+10 possible float values that are evenly spaced apart in log-space within

-the given min
+the given min and max range.

 Strategy¶